 Untangling the Mysteries of 'Tenet'

 Christopher Nolan has offered audiences a new look at Tenet, his mysterious blockbuster that debuted a new trailer Thursday.
-While the film is set for July 17, the coronavirus pandemic raises questions over if the film will open on that date or down the road.
+While the film is set for July 17, the coronavirus pandemic raises questions over whether the film will open on that date or down the road.
 And the trailer itself raises a lot of questions about the film's relationship with time, and how Tenet could serve as a conversation piece among Nolan's other works.

 It's time to take a closer look at the new trailer.